tadgy/bash-ini-parser/README.md

 I started work on this parser simply because I couldn't find an existing example that wasn't just a hack, incomplete or didn't have the features I expected from a decent parser.
-I hope I've come up with something helpful for other people, but it's scratched a personal itch and I'll be using it in my future projects.
+I hope I've come up with something helpful for other people, but it has scratched a personal itch and I'll be using it in my future projects.

 Features of the parser include:
   * Global properties section.